-3.2.2.8.
-CAA Records
+3.2.2.8- CAA Records

-As part of the issuance process, the CA MUST check for CAA records and follow the processing instructions found, for each dNSName in the subjectAltName extension of the certificate to be issued, as specififed in RFC 6844 as amended by Errata 5065 (Appendix A).
+As part of the issuance process, the CA MUST check for CAA records and follow the processing instructions found, for each dNSName in the subjectAltName extension of the certificate to be issued, as specified in RFC 6844 as amended by Errata 5065 (Appendix A).specified in RFC 8659.
 If the CA issues, they MUST do so within the TTL of the CAA record, or 8 hours, whichever is greater.